 One day toward the end of my pregnancy, I was in line at the grocery store, waiting to pick up my prescription.
 There was an older gentleman in front of me.
 He paid with cash and asked the pharmacist if she could please give him the change in quarters.
 His grandchildren would be visiting soon, and he always gave them quarters when they visited.
 I silently sobbed into my sweater with the realization that both my father and my son were robbed of such a tradition.

-As my first Mother’s Day came around, I was in a slightly better head-space.
+As my first Mother’s Day came around, I was in a slightly better head space.
 I enjoyed taking photos with my then three-month-old and saying cheesy things like, “I’m so happy you made me a mama!”
 My husband went above and beyond to make my first Mother’s Day extra special.
-I wanted to do the same for him with Father’s Day.
+I wanted to do the same for him on Father’s Day.
 However, I didn’t realize how complicated his first Father’s Day would be for me – the first Father’s Day without my dad.

 When I went to Target to buy all the Father’s Day cards in the store – husband, daddy, uncle, pop, papa, etc. – I quickly averted my eyes from the “from daughter” cards.
 I tried to stay focused on finding a card from our son to my husband.
 I happened to pick up a card that would have been one I’d have selected for my dad.
 I immediately burst into tears in the middle of the aisle.